ctu-mrs/ctu-mrs.github.io/docs/system/managing_ros_workspaces.md

 * Do not `source` more than one workspace in your `~/.bashrc` or `~/.zshrc`, only [source the bottom-most workspace](https://ctu-mrs.github.io/docs/system/managing_ros_workspaces.html#sourcing-the-workspace).
 * Be mindful about the [workspace hierarchy](https://ctu-mrs.github.io/docs/system/managing_ros_workspaces.html#recommended-workspace-hierarchy).
 It will allow you to work more efficiently.
 * It is possible to maintain multiple copies of a workspace, each with a different build type or particular version of the software.
+* Link packages from `~/git` to your workspaces, instead of directly cloning them into the `src` folder.

 ## What is a ROS Workspace?